data-and-design/data-and-design.github.io/recruiting.md

 ## What kind of work does the <span class="dnd">D&D</span> Group do?

-Current priority areas for the group include _accessible data analysis_ and _data ethics and refusal_.
-Our projects involve a variety of methods and outputs: system design, qualitative work, design frameworks, etc.
+The group takes on work that uses design to study and reimagine socio-technical systems.
+Our work has primarily been in the domains of _accessible data analysis_ and _data ethics and refusal_.

 **Accessible data analysis**